chef/automate/components/automate-chef-io/content/docs/users.md

 All local users can also change their own display names from the _Profile_ menu.

+### Resetting Passwords

+Navigate to _Users_ in the **Settings** tab and locate the user who needs a password reset.
+Navigate to their user page, and then the **Reset Password** tab.
+Provide a new password, confirm the new password, and then select the **Reset Password** button.

+All local users can also reset their own passwords from the _Profile_ menu.

+### Deleting Local Users

+Navigate to _Users_ in the **Settings** tab.
+Then open the menu at the end of the table row and select **Delete User**.

 ## User Self-Maintenance

 Local Automate users can manage their own display name and password.
-Select the user icon in the top navigation bar, then select **Profile** from the drop-down.
+Select the user icon in the top navigation bar, and then select **Profile** from the drop-down menu.

 ![Navigate to user profile](/images/docs/user-profile-navigation.png)